debanjanxy/debanjanxy.github.io/_pages/about.md

   - /about.html
 ---

 Debanjan Das is a professional data scientist currently working at Accenture Operations.
-He has completed M.Tech in Computer Science & Engineering from IIT Bombay.
-His research interest lies in the area of artificial intelligence, computational linguistics, computer vision, neuroscience, machine learning and data science.
-He has also worked in the area of object recognition in satellite images using deep learning.
+He graduated from the [Dept. of Computer Science & Engineering at IIT Bombay](https://www.cse.iitb.ac.in/), where he worked with Prof. [Om P. Damani](https://www.cse.iitb.ac.in/~damani/).
+He has worked in the area of computer vision, machine learning and software development.
+His M.Tech research project has been deployed by the PoCRA (Project on Climate Resilient Agriculture), Govt. of Maharashtra.
+He believes artificial intelligence can save the humanity.